 Although you’ll learn quickly on the road, there are a few things to know before backpacking in Asia.
 Heading out to an unfamiliar continent for a long backpacking trip is exhilarating, nerve-rattling, and full of unexpected twists.

-Just for fun, I’ve rounded up a few things that tend to catch backpackers by surprise on their first jaunts to Asia.
+We’ve rounded up a few things that tend to catch backpackers by surprise on their first jaunts to Asia.

 01 of 09

 Hostel Dorms Aren’t the “Norm” in Southeast Asia

 Unlike when traveling in Australia, Europe, Japan, and the U.S., staying in backpacker hostel dorms is not very common in Southeast Asia -- that is unless you opt to do so on purpose.
 Accommodation is pretty well cheap enough that you can have a private room or bungalow to yourself every night.
 Some budget guesthouses have shared dorms but not all.

 The dorm-style hostels that do exist in Southeast Asia are often found in big cities such as Singapore or Kuala Lumpur, and also in popular places to party such as Haad Rin on Thailand’s island of Koh Phangan.
 Backpackers opt to stay in dorms to be more social and to meet other travelers.
 But don’t plan to get much sleep in a dorm during Full Moon Party week!

 You’ve got the best chances of staying in dorm-style/shared rooms in Singapore, Yangon, or when reserving the longhouses in national parks around Malaysian Borneo.

 Many solo travelers begin by backpacking in Asia; quite a few meet and change travel mates several times throughout a trip.
 Forget the myth that you’ll mostly be alone if you don’t travel with someone from home.
 Meeting other travelers along the Banana Pancake Trail in Asia is remarkably easy.